bitcsdby/fifi-python/README.rst

 You will need a set of tools and packages to build the library.

 On all platforms, you will need a recent C++11 compiler.
-The compilers used by Steinwurf are listed on the `buildbot page <http://buildbot.steinwurf.com>`_.
+The compilers used by Steinwurf are listed on our `buildbot page <http://buildbot.steinwurf.com>`_.

+In the following we provide platform specific installation instructions.

 Linux
 .....